whym/wikihadoop/README.rst

         Ignoring pages irrelevant to the task is a good idea, if you want to speed up the process.

 ``org.wikimedia.wikihadoop.previousRevision=true or false``
-        When set ``false``, WikiHadoop writes one revision in one page-like element without attaching the previous revision.
+        When set ``false``, WikiHadoop writes only one revision in one page-like element without attaching the previous revision.
-        The default behaviour is to write two consecutive revisions in one page-like element,
+        The default behaviour (``true``) is to write two consecutive revisions in one page-like element,

 ``mapreduce.input.fileinputformat.split.minsize=BYTES``
         This variables specified the minimum size of a split sent to